Guide to the review procedure

 I am not sure

 In practice there will always be dubious cases, otherwise known as grey areas.
 If in any doubt, the best thing is to submit your question to an accredited MREC.
-In your request please clearly state the research question, the goal and the design of the research.
+In your request please clearly state the research question, the study population, the goal and the design of the research.
 If available please also submit a (summary of a) research proposal.

 Review by an accredited MREC or the CCMO?